 During this session, participants acquire an understanding of the role communication plays in leadership including the exploration of the role of communication in crisis vs. the day-to-day setting, the ever-changing role of technology in communication, and how the various types of new media influence public opinion.

-Day Chairs: Elizabeth Graswich (lead), Newell Arnerich, Lisa Bobadilla, and Bill Clarkson
+Day Chairs: Elizabeth Graswich (lead), Newell Arnerich, Bill Clarkson, and Bob Combs

 Class members gain an appreciation for the variety of issues facing today’s educators and the educational system and gain insight into how these issues impact our local education community (San Ramon Valley Unified School District).
 Members also have opportunities to observe student learning and school climate through classroom observations and shadowing the principal of a local school.

-Day Chairs: Bill Clarkson (lead), Elizabeth Graswich, and Andy Li
+Day Chairs: Elizabeth Graswich (lead), Bill Clarkson, Mitchell Hopston and Andy Li

 Chevron has graciously hosted this Leadership class for many years, and we are very appreciative of their continued support.

-Day Chairs: Robert Combs (lead), Shelley Despotakis, and Vicki Harris
+Day Chairs: Robert Combs (lead), Bill Clarkson, Shelley Despotakis, and Vicki Harris

 Class participants: please be prompt (or early) as you must check in at the security desk and this can take some time.